harishsambasivam/harishsambasivam/README.md

 <br />

-🌱 Building software's from home
+🌱 Love to build software's sitting in my home

 👯 Looking to collaborate on open source projects using nodeJs.

 🥅 2022 Goals: Contribute more to Open Source projects, explore system design and full stack development.

-🍎 Beginner mindset (open to learning)
+✅ Beginner mindset (open to learning)

 <br />
 <br />

-⚡ Fun fact: I once answered the world's oldest question with a single line of JavaScript
+⚡ Fun fact: I once answered the world's oldest question with a single line of JavaScript 🙈🙈🙈

 ```javascript
 // Which came first: the chicken or the egg?